Irish Youth Choir (18+)

 Bass Tutor

-Niall completed his BA Mus at Waterford Institute of Technology and furthered his studies at the University of Limerick and the CIT Cork School of Music
+Niall holds a BA in Music from Waterford Institute of Technology and postgraduate degrees from the University of Limerick and the CIT Cork School of Music, earning an MA in Musicology and an MA in Conducting respectively.

 Judith Lyons